TERMS & CONDITIONS

 If an intensive course (course consisting of 5 hours or more tuition per week for two or more consecutive weeks) is cancelled the following scale of charges will apply:

-- between two and one calendar months of start of course - 50% of overall course fee
+between two and one calendar months of the start of course - 50% of the overall course fee

-- one calendar months or less before start of course - 100% of overall course fee
+one calendar months or less before the start of course - 100% of the overall course fee

-supplier retains the right to refuse or terminate lessons should they feel it necessary due to customer conduct, including behaviour, attitude, customer being perceived to be unfit to drive through ill health, customer being perceived to be under the influence of drugs (prescribed or illegal) or alcohol.
+The supplier retains the right to refuse or terminate lessons should they feel it necessary due to customer conduct, including behaviour, attitude, the customer is perceived to be unfit to drive through ill health, the customer being perceived to be under the influence of drugs (prescribed or illegal) or alcohol.